tbsklg/nvim-exec/README.md

 ![](https://github.com/github/docs/actions/workflows/test.yml/badge.svg)

-# nvim-exec
+# nvim-exec for node.js
 [![Lua](https://img.shields.io/badge/Lua-blue.svg?style=for-the-badge&logo=lua)](http://www.lua.org)
 [![Neovim](https://img.shields.io/badge/Neovim%200.8+-green.svg?style=for-the-badge&logo=neovim)](https://neovim.io)

 Sometimes you need fast feedback on the code you are writing.
 This plugin allows you to execute code from your current buffer.
 It displays the output as a comment in the same buffer.
-Currently only node.js is supported.
+Currently only **node.js** is supported.

 You can execute any code within a comment block.
 The output will be displayed